OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     import org.json.JSONObject;

     /**
-    *  The **User** class holds together all the members of a WAAD User entity and all the access methods and set methods.
+    *  hello **User** class holds together all hello members of a WAAD User entity and all hello access methods and set methods.
     *  @author Azure Active Directory Contributor
     */
     @XmlRootElement
     public class User extends DirectoryObject{

-        // The following are the individual private members of a User object that holds
+        // hello following are hello individual private members of a User object that holds
         // a particular simple attribute of a User object. protected String objectId;
         protected String objectType;